 ROI is another financial ratio that calculates the return on investment.
 The formula for calculating the ROI is Net income/ Cost of investment Or Investment Gain/ Investment Base.
 The first formula is most commonly in use for the calculation of ROI.

-ROI is a straight forward financial ratio.
-It helps to get a quick understanding of where the entity stands from the point of view of return.
+ROI is a straightforward financial ratio.
+It helps to get a quick understanding of where the entity stands from the return point of view.
 Moreover, this ratio is universally understood and gives a decent picture of the investment, along with helping investors to understand and decide the next course of action.

 ROI vs ROE – Purpose

 |Calculates how effectively management is using assets to generate profitability.||It helps in understanding the rate of profitability of an investment.|

 |While calculating the return on equity, the debt part is not factored in.||Debt is factored in a while calculating return on Investment.|

 |Gives a picture of good management and financial decisions.||Focuses entirely on profitability.|

 If an investment involves only equity and no debt or equity and the total investment amount is the same, then in such a case, ROE and ROI will also be the same.
 When there is a loan or debt, then ROE will be higher than when there is no loan if the profit possibly due to the loan exceeds the loan’s interest expenses.

 For example, you can invest $50000 to open a small restaurant that could give a return of $10000.
 Or, you can invest $10000 more by borrowing to add a takeaway as well, which will increase the profit by $2000 more.
 In this case, you should borrow the money only when the interest expense on loan is less than the additional profit of $2000.
 If the additional profit is more, the ROE will grow.